-Alastair told us “It could have been so different, I could have had tens of thousands wiped off the value of my pension fund due to the crash late last year.
+Alastair told us “Avoiding the stock market crash and investing my pension into property could have been so different.
+I could have had tens of thousands wiped off the value of my pension fund due to the crash.
 It was formerly managed by a financial advisor; the money was invested in the stock market.
 I didn’t really understand it all, which I’m told is a familiar story for many people.
-It was during a business networking meeting that I learned that I didn’t have to wait until I was 55 to invest my pension in property which is an asset class I understand.
-I made the decision to transfer out immediately.
+It was during a business networking meeting that I learned that I didn’t have to wait until I was 55 to invest my pension in property which is an asset class I understand”.
+As a company director, legislation and HMRC rules meant that Alistair could take control of his funds to invest at his on discretion.
+“I made the decision to transfer out immediately.
 I also discovered that I could invest part of my pension into my own business and so I am in the process of taking some money out of the pension and loaning it to my company.
 My company will then have a cash injection to help with the day to day running.
 The key to all of this is that I am in control of my pension funds now, not the financial advisor.
 I choose what I do and when.
 The amount of flexibility and control I have gained is incredible.”

 “Stocks & shares are a gamble, property is far more predictable”

 Alastair also reduced his costs substantially by moving his former stock market pension into a Small Self-administered Scheme (SSAS) pension.
-He now pays a single fixed fee each year rather than a percentage of his fund.
+He now just pays a single fixed fee each year rather than a percentage of his fund.
 “I feel this is much fairer.
 I pay a fixed fee regardless of the size of my pension.
 Many people are paying too much for very little in return.”